US shopping mall owners face financial reckoning

 The refusal by tenants to pay rent during the pandemic is threatening to tip retail landlords with lower-quality properties, which were already struggling with rising vacancies and the rise of online shopping, over the edge.

-“Many of the mall-based real estate investment trusts (Reits) are fairly challenged in the current environment and are likely to be considering debt restructurings,” said Mohsin Meghji, chief executive of M-III Partners, a restructuring firm that handled the bankruptcies of retailers Sears and Barneys.
+“Many of the mall-based real-estate investment trusts are fairly challenged in the current environment and are likely to be considering debt restructurings,” said Mohsin Meghji, chief executive of M-III Partners, a restructuring firm that handled the bankruptcies of retailers Sears and Barneys.

 Washington Prime, based in Ohio, has interests in about 100 shopping centres.
-Big tenants include Signet Jewelers, Victoria’s Secret owner L Brands and Dick’s Sporting Goods, as well as JCPenney.
+Big tenants include Signet Jewellers, Victoria’s Secret owner L Brands and Dick’s Sporting Goods, as well as JCPenney.

-The company’s market capitalisation of $178 million compares with a debt burden as of the end of last year of $3.1bn.
+The company’s market capitalisation of $178 million compares with a debt burden as of the end of last year of $3.1 billion.
 Washington Prime bonds due in 2024 have fallen to 62 cents on the dollar from 83 cents at the end of February.

 Washington Prime and CBL did not respond to requests for comment.
 In a statement last month, Lou Conforti, Washington Prime’s chief executive, said the coming weeks would be “a son of a gun” but that the company was “well positioned to encounter the challenges” from the pandemic.
 He said the company had signed 16 new leases and 44 renewals in March.